 Animal welfare and good research go hand in hand

-Therefore, the DRFZ runs a state of the art animal facility and houses numerous different mouse strains.
-Genetically modified mice are an invaluable component of biomedical research.
-The facility is divided into an experimental facility in Berlin Mitte and a separate breeding area in Berlin Marienfelde.
-Specially trained animal care takers and veterinarians ensure optimal husbandry conditions and a seamless monitoring of the animals in favour of animal welfare.
+To answer questions in the context of the complete organism, the DRFZ operates a state-of-the-art animal facility and houses a variety of different mouse strains.
+Genetically modified mice in particular are an important component of biomedical research at the DRFZ.
+The facility is divided into an animal experimental unit in Berlin Mitte and a separate breeding facility in Berlin Marienfelde.
+Specially trained animal technicians and veterinarians guarantee optimal housing conditions and their monitoring in terms of animal welfare.

 Dr. Uwe Klemm, Experimental Animals, Max Planck Institute for Infection Biology, Berlin

 Dr. Geert Michel, Transgen Facility, FEM, Charité University Medicine Berlin

 Ronald Naumann, Transgenic Core Facility, Max Planck Institute of Molecular Cell Biology and Genetics, Dresden